 - Add a spice like cinnamon, black pepper, or chili powder for a fruity syrup with a little kick.

-I personally think this syrup is best with fresh strawberries, but if you can't get your hands on them, frozen strawberries should work.
+I personally think this syrup is best with fresh berries, but if you can't get your hands on them, frozen strawberries should work.

 There may be a slight alternation in the color of the finished syrup.